J. B. L. Reyes

 Jose Benedicto Luis Luna Reyes (August 19, 1902 – December 27, 1994) was a Filipino jurist who served as an Associate Justice of the Supreme Court from 1954 to 1972.

 After his retirement, Reyes became the first president of the Integrated Bar of the Philippines (IBP).
-He also worked with José W. Diokno in groups such as the Free Legal Assistance Group (FLAG) and the Anti-Bases Coalition.
+He also worked with Sen. Lorenzo Tanada and José W. Diokno in groups such as the Free Legal Assistance Group (FLAG) and the Anti-Bases Coalition.
 He was also a highly regarded legal scholar in the field of civil law.

 Early life and education

 Reyes was born in Manila to Dr. Ricardo Albino Reyes and Marcia Concepcion Luna.
 By the age of 15, he had earned his Bachelor of Arts degree, magna cum laude, at the Ateneo de Manila University.
 He obtained his law degree from the University of the Philippines in 1922, and passed the bar examinations of that year, placing 6th.
 He was not allowed admission to the Philippine Bar until the following year, when he reached his 21st birthday.
 Reyes would later pursue special legal studies at the Complutense University of Madrid in 1929 and masteral studies in law at the University of Santo Tomas thereafter.